japoveda10/DesignAndAnalysisOfAlgorithmsProjects/Activity/README.md

 In order to run the second part of the project, the program needs 1 argument, the **iterator´s name**:
 - matrix.MatrixIterator1 - goes through each element of the matrix by rows
 - matrix.MatrixIterator2 - goes through each element of the matrix by columns
+- matrix.MatrixIterator3 - traverses the matrix diagonally until reaching the last element of the main diagonal